cedrata/cedrata/README.md

 - 👋 Hi, I’m @cedrata
 - 👀 I’m interested in music, audio and music processing, i even enjoy a little web dev, and other things!
 - 🌱 I’m currently learning python3 and cpp at an advanced level.
-At the moment i am at my 3rd CS year at UniFe
+Currently attennding my 3rd CS year at UniFe
 - 📫 How to reach me greggius9891@gmail.com (personal email) luca01.greggio@edu.unife.it (UniFe email)

 <!---